digital marketing guide

 As a quick example, let’s imagine your business is a small tea house.
 It would be impossible to cover every aspect of the popular search term “green tea” in just one blog post.
 Green tea is a good example of a great pillar topic.

 Once you’ve written and published a broad overview of green tea, it’s time to dive into a few more specific keywords.
 Green tea for skin might be one.
 Green tea and weight loss might be another.

 The key to successful topic clusters is a knowledge of your audience.
 You may not be able to rank for every keyword.
 Instead, focus on the keywords that reflect what your audience seeks, and you’ll find yourself ranking for the right keywords for your business.

 You may choose to implement your digital content strategy any way you see fit.
 As mentioned, “content” includes every single piece of media you release for public consumption.
 Ebooks are content.
 Videos are content.
 Facebook posts and paid advertisements are content, as well.

 In subsequent sections of this eBook, we’ll explore social media, email marketing and paid advertising.
-Do note, though, that the easiest and most cost-effective way to begin experimenting with your content is via the blog post.
+Do note, though, that the easiest and most cost-effective way to begin experimenting with your content is blogging.

-There’s little more effective than an engaging blog post to capture the attention of your reader.
+There’s few strategies more effective than an engaging blog post to capture the attention of your reader.
 Unfortunately, it would be nearly impossible to provide a comprehensive guide to creating the “perfect” blog post in just one eBook.